-Chipola College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award Baccalaureate degrees, Associate in Arts degrees, Associate in Science degrees, and Certificates of Training.
+Chipola College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate degrees, associate degrees, and certificates.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Chipola College.
 This accreditation was most recently reaffirmed in 2008.